 The current medical approach is to attempt to inhibit the trigeminal nerve with intense drugs or invasive surgical techniques.
 We as chiropractors view this as a last resort and believe that if your body is not in correct alignment then signals from your nervous system may not be communicated properly.
 Ie. If you have a full functioning nervous system then your body should be able to inhibit these signals itself.
 If you have poor posture then it is likely that your nervous system is not functioning as well as it could or should.

 Current research shows that the chiropractic spinal adjustment can reset muscle behaviour patterns by sending signals to the brain via the nervous system (2).
 And by stimulating the nervous system the chiropractic adjustment can improve the function of the whole body (2).

 If you suffer from migraines it is recommended that you visit your local chiropractor and have your posture assessed.
 The Spine and Health Chiropractors are the experts in pain and posture and have the ability to conduct a Digital Postural Analysis in their Crows Nest or North Sydney clinics.
 In doing so they will be able to establish if you have a postural issue that may be the cause of any pain you are feeling.
-Together you can construct an action plan to give you symptomatic relief, improve your posture and overall well-being.
+Together you can construct an action plan to give you symptomatic migraine relief, improve your posture and overall well-being or try products such as the migraine stopper.
 To look better, move better, feel better contact the team today.

 (1) Headache Australia